ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 body, either out-of-band from aggregators, or from information already saved on client.

-To use this extension, the client should first decide what is the task ID, see
-{{construct-task-id}}.

-Client constructs this extension during the upload flow, after hpke config (see update flow and hpke-config in {{?DAP=I-D.draft-ietf-ppm-dap-01}}.).
-Client typically sets `extension_type` to `task-prov` codepoint in `ReportMetadata`'s extension field, and save the encoded `TaskConfig` in `extension_data` field.
+To offer the "task-prov" extension, the client adds the `TaskConfig` structure it received from the task author in the extensions field of its `Report`.
+It computes the task ID as described in {{construct-task-id}}.

 ## Construct task ID {#construct-task-id}